Parallel-NetCDF/E3SM-IO/README.md

 * Run
   * example run command:
     `mpiexec -n 8 ./e3sm_io -q datasets/866x72_16p.nc`
+  * The number of MPI processes to run must be equal or less than the value set by the variable `num_procs` in the decomposition netCDF file.
+For example, in the case of `866x72_16p.nc`, `num_procs` is 16, which is the number of MPI processes originally used to produce the decomposition dat files.
+When using less number of MPI processes, the requests specified in the decomposition file will be divided approximately evenly among all processes.
   * Below shows the command-line options:
 ```
     Usage: e3sm_io [OPTION]...
 [FILE]...